ARCHIVED – Short-term Canadian Natural Gas Deliverability 2015-2017 - Energy Market Assessment

 Chapter 1: Overview and Summary

-The Analysis and Outlook section of this report contains the key assumptions for each price case.
-The Appendices contain a detailed description of the methodology used in projecting deliverability.
+The Analysis and Outlook section of this report contain key assumptions for each price case.
+The Appendices contain a detailed description of the input assumptions used in projecting deliverability.

 Chapter 2: Background

 The North American Natural Gas Market